phunware/maas-mapping-ios-sdk/README.md

 PWLocation.framework
 ````

-Alternatively you can install PWMapKit using [CocoaPods](http://www.cocoapods.org):
+Alternatively, you can install PWMapKit using [CocoaPods](http://www.cocoapods.org):
 ````
 // Add this to your Podfile
 pod PWMapKit